MrBukLau/filter-lists/README.md

 3. Close the AdGuard application and open the Settings application
 4. Click on the following options in the Settings application: `Safari > Extensions`
     <br>
     4a.
-"Allow These Content Blockers" Section: Turn on all the AdGuard options to allow "Safari Protection" to work in Safari ([Guide][Content Blockers Guide])
+"Allow These Content Blockers" Section: Turn on all the AdGuard options to allow "Safari Protection" to work in Safari ([Guide][Content Blockers Guide Link])
     <br>
     4b.
-"Allow These Extensions" Section: Turn on AdGuard and click on the "Allow" option in the permission area to allow "Advanced Protection" to work in Safari ([Guide][Safari Web Extensions Guide])
+"Allow These Extensions" Section: Turn on AdGuard and click on the "Allow" option in the permission area to allow "Advanced Protection" to work in Safari ([Guide][Safari Web Extensions Guide Link])
 5. Close the Settings application and open the AdGuard application
 6. Click on the following options in the AdGuard application: `Protection > Safari protection > Filters > Custom`
     <br>